c0nstantin1990/Horiseon/README.md

 ## Description

-AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-- Interaction with page made browsing easier
 - Project was built to add accesability to page
+- Website optimize for search engines
+- Made website more interective
-- Learned how to refactor the code and make it look more readable
+- Refactored the code and made it look more readable

 ## Usage